 Automotive mechanics diagnose automotive issues and repair parts and systems in cars and light trucks.
 Three schools within a 25-minute drive of downtown Seattle offer education and training through certificate and degree programs.
 A table of pertinent information about these schools, such as cost, school type and graduation rate, is also included.
 There is also a brief paragraph that lists other area schools offering automotive technician training.

-- Just six miles from downtown, Seattle Community College - South Campus offers training through a sub-certificate program as well as several certificate programs.
-It also offers an associate's degree in automotive technology.
+- Just six miles from downtown, South Seattle College offers training through a certificate program as well as an associate's degree in automotive technology.

 - Shoreline Community College, about 10 miles from downtown, offers a certificate program.
 Students can also earn an associate's degree that specializes in a particular make of vehicle, and several options are available.

 - Located 15 miles from Seattle in Kirkland, Lake Washington Institute of Technology offers two types of certificate programs and an associate's degree.

 Students need to consider many aspects of a school when making a decision about their education.
 The following table offers a comparison of these three schools.

 |South Seattle College||Shoreline Community College||Lake Washington Institute of Technology|